 Oat groats are considered the healthiest oatmeal because they are the least processed and retain the most nutritional value.
 Although oat groats remain the healthiest oatmeal, they are regarded as being more challenging to cook.

 Oats and oatmeal are considered to be one of the main breakfast staples.
-No wonder why, because there are a long list of oats and oatmeal benefits.
+No wonder why, because there is a long list of oats and oatmeal benefits.

-Oats are a nutritional source of protein, fiber, vitamin and minerals.
+Oats are a nutritional source of protein, fiber, vitamins, and minerals.
 They promote a feeling of fullness, which may help with weight loss.

 Does oatmeal cause bloating?